vexx32/audioplayer/README.md

 - Player background image
 - Button backgrounds

-You can customize the player beyond this with minimal effort, but I thought it'd be nice to just condense the most likely things that would need changing most often into a single rule set, so you don't have to manually find the bits and pieces for everything when you just want to use a fun background or some nicer colours.
+You can customize the player beyond this with minimal effort, but I thought it'd be nice to just condense the most likely things that would need changing most often into a single rule set.
+That way, you don't have to manually find the bits and pieces for everything when you just want to use a fun background or some nicer colours.

-Take the theme CSS and place it inside a `<style>...</style>` section on your page (should be in the `<head>...</head>` section).
+Take the theme CSS from one of the [provided themes](./themes/theme-list.md) (or [make your own](#custom-themes)) and place it inside a `<style>...</style>` section on your page (should be in the `<head>...</head>` section).

 ## Custom Themes